-The garment industry is a multi-billion dollar industry that has been around for centuries.
-But while the revenue in the market is expected to increase from 1.710 billion USD in 2022 to 1.950 billion USD by 2026, the poor quality control in garment industry has long been contributed to its bad reputation of high defect rates and low quality goods.
+The garment industry is a multi-billion dollar industry of great importance from all countries around the world.
+But while the revenue in the market is expected to increase from US$1.79tn in 2024 to US$1.84tn by 2026, the poor quality control in garment industry has long been contributed to its bad reputation of high defect rates and low quality goods.

 These issues can be extremely costly – not only financially – but also for the environment.
 Fortunately, national regulatory quality certification programs, including the ISO 9000 series, can help companies maintain quality in the garment and apparel industry.
 This article will cover the fundamental standards and procedures you need to know regarding quality control in apparel industry.